The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 - Decrease the force at a specified depth.

-- Overrun a small distance to ensure the required hole size exist.
+- Overrun a small distance to ensure the required hole size exists.

 For accurate working, it is vital that the feed mechanism be precise and sensitive.